HyokJungKim/JMM2011/README.md

 # JMM2011
 This repository presents the C++ version of [Judd, Maliar, and Maliar (2011, QE)](https://onlinelibrary.wiley.com/doi/abs/10.3982/QE14).
 The original code was written in Matlab.
-The numerical integration technique and their codes are very useful.
+The numerical integration technique and codes from original authors are very useful.
 In addition, this repository can be useful for researchers who want to use JMM (2001) method in C++ for utmost performance.
 You only need the header file (NumIntegrate.h), and no other packages outside the C++17 standard are needed.

-In this repository, you will find functions to generate integration nodes and weights using [1] Gauss-Hermite quadrature, and [2] two Monomial integration algorithms presented in Judd, Maliar, and Maliar (2011, QE).
-Especially, we can generated nodes for corrlated shocks.
+In this repository, you will find functions to generate integration nodes and weights using [1] Gauss-Hermite quadrature and [2] two Monomial integration algorithms presented in Judd, Maliar, and Maliar (2011, QE).
+The Judd, Maliar, and Maliar (2011, QE) method also allows numerical integration over correlated shocks.

 ## Sample Code
 ```cpp